-Tea and tisanes that count hibiscus among their ingredients are bound to bless drinkers with a complete sensory experience!
-This is because hibiscus imparts a vibrant red hue and tart astringent flavour to tea.
-Furthermore, hibiscus pleases both the palate and the eye whenever we include it in a tasty fruit infusion tea blend.
+Tisanes that count hibiscus among their ingredients are bound to bless drinkers with a complete sensory experience!
+This is because the hibiscus calyx imparts a vibrant red hue and tart astringent flavour to any tea that it’s included in.
+Furthermore, hibiscus teas please both the eye and palate.

 Ready to discover this scarlet tea for yourself?
 Then be sure to add it to your tea collection today!